How to Set Up the Best Teleradiology Workstation

 • KeyPad: A keypad, such as the 24-key XK-24* allows for additional shortcuts such as additional window modes, templates or measurements.

-• Monitors: Of course, this is a topic in itself.
-However, the simple fact of having two or more monitors at your workstation can enable multitasking.
-They can help speed up reading or allow you to switch quickly between reading and other tasks.
+• Monitors: The simple fact of having two or more monitors at your workstation can enable multitasking and help speed up reading.

-• Multi-Ports: Depending on how many gadgets you are using, you may want to have all of them set up in an organized way.
-For this, multi-ports can help to avoid cable chaos.
-Additionally, you can also look for wireless options of your gear: mouse, keyboard or microphone.
+• Multi-Ports: Depending on how many gadgets you are using, multi-ports can help to avoid cable chaos.
+You can also look for wireless options of your gear: mouse, keyboard or microphone.

-• Ambient lighting: This is also discussed in the next section.
-However, ambient lighting can improve your concentration and overall comfort.
+• Ambient lighting: Ambient lighting can improve your concentration and overall comfort.
 And when you’re comfortable and focused, you’ll report faster and better.

 Some of my favourites: USB C Hub Multiport Adapter*, XK-24 programmable keypad*, ambient RGB Light Bar*.